 - Place her hands together.

-- Encourage sucking on a pacifier or thumb/finger.
+- Encourage her to suck on a pacifier or your thumb or finger.

 - Swaddle her in a blanket.

-- Hold or rock her gently using a shushing sound.
+- Hold or rock her gently while you make a “shhh” sound.